AztlanEngineering/swatch-documentation/docs/guides.setters-getters.md

 ### Introducing CSS Variables.
 Easier to debug/maintain but doesn't solve the problem.

 CSS4 introduced CSS variables, which are at the time of writing (November 2020), are [supported by 95%](https://caniuse.com/css-variables) of browsers.
-If you are coding for IE11, you are probably not looking to use cutting-edge features anyway.
+(If you are coding for ~~IE6~~ IE11, you are probably not looking to use cutting-edge features anyway.)

 With CSS4 variables, we would write the following code to achieve the same functionality.